blicount/node-express-server/README.md

 express based server with mongodb database with 4 routes

-1.fetch-tweets - getting requested words and similar words deom datamuse api and inserting into relevant collection.
+1. fetch-tweets - getting requested words and similar words deom datamuse api and inserting into relevant collection.

-2.tweets-report - getting the requsted word and the amount of similar words returnd from the api and the total(sum) score of those words
+2. tweets-report - getting the requsted word and the amount of similar words returnd from the api and the total(sum) score of those words

-3.logs - activity on the fatching tweets operation
+3. logs - activity on the fatching tweets operation

-4.errors - errors on the server acticitis
+4. errors - errors on the server acticitis

 pre-requirements